Skip to Content

 ● Erratic Engine Revving: Problems with the air filter

 Also, check the hole in the fuel cap.
-This needs to be open to let air in when the engine is running.
+This must be open to let air in when the engine is running.
 To test this, you can run the engine without a fuel cap.
 If it works fine, the fuel gap hole is the problem.
 Try to clean it with a thin metal wire.

 ● Erratic Engine Revving: Spark Plug Issues